 - If a person has at least two of the '8 other Marfan hand signs' (see the next paragraph) the probability for making a false diagnosis should be estimated at about half of the percentage suggested by the protocol;

-- If a person scores points for (all) 3 hand dimensions + has at least two of the '8 other Marfan hand signs', the probability for making a false diagnosis should be estimated about about a quarter of the percentages suggested by the protocol.
+- If a person scores points for (all) 3 hand dimensions + has at least two of the '8 other Marfan hand signs', the probability for making a false diagnosis should be estimated about a quarter of the percentages suggested by the protocol.

 The hand in Marfan syndrome: